 Northwestern University is a good option for students pursuing a Human Resource Management degree.
 In addition to its bachelor's programs, Northwestern University offers graduate degrees in Human Resources.
 Northwestern University has one of the largest student bodies in Illinois.

 Student success after graduation is significant at Northwestern University, and graduates typically leave the university with total debt far lower than the national average.
 Score higher than 32 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.
 Learn more about what campus life at Northwestern U is really like by seeing a few campus videos.

 University of Richmond is among your top options if you want to study Human Resource Management.
 Human resources majors from University of Richmond get a earnings boost of around 10.8% above the typical income of human resource management graduates.
 The location in a major city is great for scholars seeking out considerable opportunities for social networking, adventure, and exploration.

 Any student who is interested in Human Resource Management needs to take a look at University of Minnesota - Twin Cities.
 University of Minnesota - Twin Cities offers graduate degrees in human resources for those interested in an advanced degree.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+With over 20,000 undergraduates, this school is among the largest schools in the U.S..

 Any student who is interested in Human Resource Management has to look into Seton Hall University.
 Seton Hall University human resource management students receive 18.5% more than the typical human resources student.
-The location of South Orange, New Jersey, is satisfactory for young people who like a more tranquil, suburban spot.
+Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.